 - Measurably improve outcomes in English and maths by targeted support and additional provision of staff for SEND and non-SEND groups

-- Measurably improve outcomes in English and maths for high and middle prior attaining pupil premium pupils by targeted support and additional provision.
+- Measurably improve outcomes in English and maths for high and middle prior attaining pupil premium pupils by Pupil Premium Impact Statement 2018-2019 and Strategic Action Plan 2019-2020

 The Head teacher and other members of the Senior Leadership Team will regularly and rigorously monitor, evaluate and review the strategies we have put into place for pupil premium and report to its governing body on its progress and impact.